Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 171.  ### Question171
 Which one is true about Black-box testing? (pick all that apply)

-- [ ] Tester can see inside the component or system under test
+- [ ] Tester can see inside the component or system under test.
-- [x] Tests that are done can be either functional or non-functional
+- [x] Tests that are done can be either functional or non-functional.
-- [ ] The internal structure of the item being tested is known to the Tester
+- [ ] The internal structure of the item being tested is known to the Tester.
-- [x] Tester cannot see inside the component or system under test
+- [x] Tester cannot see inside the component or system under test.
-- [x] The internal structure of the item being tested is not known to the Tester
+- [x] The internal structure of the item being tested is not known to the Tester.

 _[⬆ Back to Top](#table-of-contents)_